Pelvic Medicine Team Works Together to Solve Complex Issues

 “I can tell you where all the rest areas are,” she said.
 “It was very inconvenient, but it doesn’t have to be.”

 AnneMarie, who is 77, sought treatment from Drs.
-Veronica Triaca and Cathy Yi at the Center’s Pelvic Medicine, Continence and Sexual Health Program.
+Veronica Triaca and Cathy Yi at the Institute’s Pelvic Medicine, Continence and Sexual Health Program.
 They worked together to complete several surgical procedures in a single operation to hold AnneMarie’s bladder in its proper position, strengthen other tissue in her pelvic area and perform a hysterectomy.

 “It’s fabulous,” she said.
 “I can go to the bathroom with absolutely no problem and I’m not going to the bathroom 45 times a day.
 I feel normal, like before I had the problem.”

 AnneMarie had tried other solutions, with no permanent relief for her condition.
 Prolapse (or fallen) bladder is common in women and occurs when the muscles and tissue of the pelvic floor weaken and no longer act as a sort of hammock to hold the bladder in place.

 A prolapsed bladder can cause discomfort or pain; difficulty urinating; urine leakage during sneezing, coughing or exertion; more frequent bladder infections; painful intercourse or low back pain.
 As part of the surgical procedure, Dr. Triaca secured a mesh sling to help hold AnneMarie’s bladder in place.

 AnneMarie said Drs.
 Triaca and Yi thoroughly explained her condition and treatment options, going to great lengths to help ease her anxiety after seeing a news story about the risks of the mesh sling.

 “Dr. Triaca returned our call and talked to us for 35 minutes,” she said.
 “Every one of my questions and my husband’s questions were answered.”